Frequently Asked Questions

 When does early in-person voting begin?

-Early in-person voting opens on Tuesday, Oct.
-6.
+Early in-person voting opens on Tuesday, April 5 for the Primary Election.

 Where is my early in-person voting location?